caiomarte/go/tutorials/30doec/d1/README.md

 Conditionals are constructs we use to make decisions inside our code.
 We already saw in the last example the `if` and `else` construct, but we'll take a step back to discuss the `if` alone.

 ##### If, else, and else if
 [`if` statements](https://golang.org/ref/spec#If_statements) are pretty simple: they have a single condition which is evaluated once.
 If the condition is `true`, our program runs the instructions inside of the [`if`](https://tour.golang.org/flowcontrol/5) block of code.
-Otherwise, it skipes that block, jumping to the next command.
+Otherwise, it skips that block, jumping to the next command.

 ![if example](../../../images/30doec/d1/d1-t15.png)